 14. Coimbatore International Airport, Coimbatore

 Located in Peelamedu 13 km from Coimbatore City, Coimbatore International Airport is a major airport in the Southwest India.
 The airport has distinguished itself as the first airport in India to run on solar power to use a utility grid system.
 Intriguing, isn’t it?
 Next time when you take a trip to or from Coimbatore, let us know of your experience of this airport.
+This is the solar powered airport in India.

 15. Dabolim Airport, Goa